environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 Downsampled raw transcriptome sequence files from 10 samples, with two files per sample (forward and reverse reads).
 NOTE: These samples are NOT in your GitHub repo, since they're rather large.
 More on this in Step 0.

 A _de novo_ transcriptome assembled by the authors for this project.
+NOTE: This file is NOT in your GitHub repo, since it's too large.
+More on this in Step 0.

 A file linking each contig to a series of GO terms for functional enrichment analysis.

+A pdf of the paper from which these data were taken: `DeLeo_&_BrackenGrissom_2020.pdf`

 An empty slurm script called `hw3_slurm_wrapper.txt` with placeholder info.
 Feel free to use this wrapper as the starting point for the (several!) slurm submissions you will do in the course of this homework.

 ## STEP 0: Get raw reads

-Because of their size, the sequence files you'll be using for this project aren't in the GitHub repo.
-While they are technically small enough to be allowed, they take up enough space that we don't want each of you making a separate copy on the HPC, where space is precious.
-Instead, they're already on the HPC in a directory called `HW3_sequences` in the `collaboration` directory of the class directory (same place all your project directories are located; you should all have full access here).
+Because of their size, the sequence files and the reference transcriptome you'll be using for this project aren't in the GitHub repo.
+While the sequence files are technically small enough to be allowed, they take up enough space that we don't want each of you making a separate copy on the HPC, where space is precious.
+(The fasta file is just way too big for GitHub, full stop.)
+Instead, these files are already on the HPC in a directory called `HW3_sequences` in the `collaboration` directory of the class directory (same place all your project directories are located; you should all have full access here).

 You are going to access these samples using a "symbolic link", a neat trick to let everybody work with the **same** reference samples in a central location accessible to all.
 This is especially handy for raw data or databases: files that are large and that will be accessed repeatedly and/or by multiple users.